Logistics Analysts

 Logistics analysts analyze the production and distribution process and make recommendations for ways to improve workflow efficiency and reduce costs while still delivering quality products.
 They work for major corporations, small businesses, and government organizations.
 They analyze such areas as the costs for transportation of goods, the parts procurement process, the current and past status of back orders, and the processes used for delivery.

 Logistics analysts study elements such as the availability, sustainability, and reliability of the production and distribution process.
 They analyze how the supply chain is managed, how suppliers are managed, and the process by which goods are sourced and distributed.
-They use logistics and supply chain management computer software programs to create and maintain databases and reports for logistics information.
-They use the following software programs in their work: analytical software such as SPSS; data analysis software such as MicroStrategy; database and query software such as Microsoft Access; enterprise resource planning software such as Oracle Hyperion; and materials planning and supply chain software such as 3PL Central, among others.
+They use logistics and supply chain management software programs to create and maintain databases and reports for logistics information.
+They use the following software programs in their work: analytical software such as SPSS; data analysis software such as MicroStrategy; database and query software such as Microsoft Access; enterprise resource planning software such as Oracle Hyperion; and materials planning and supply chain software such as Extensiv, among others.
+Advanced artificial intelligence is often integrated into this software to help logistics analysts to more effectively evaluate data and provide suggestions on productivity and cost improvements.

 Logistics analysts work closely with managers in other departments, such as procurement, production, sales, warehousing, marketing, and research and design.
 They work with logistics teams, discussing their findings and developing strategies for improving supply chain efficiency while reducing costs.